 Ben Koch has been Director of Bands at O’Gorman High School since 2014, where he conducts 2 concert bands, 2 jazz bands, jazz combo, pep band, marching band, brass choir, and the musical theatre pit orchestra.
 A native of Sioux Falls, Ben graduated from O’Gorman in 2004 and went on to receive undergraduate and masters degreesin music from the University of Nebraska-Lincoln.
 He is currently serving as a member of the Region II Music board and has previously served as the AA band representative on the SDHSAA Music Advisory Committee.
 Ben enjoys playing horn with the Sioux Falls Municipal Band and is a regular pianist/organist for Sunday Mass at his home parish.

-Mary Cogswell is currently in her 32nd year of teaching band, the past 28 years in the Brookings, SD School District teaching beginning band.
-Her service to the profession includes serving as President of SD Bandmasters Association, President of Phi Beta Mu Sigma Chapter, SDHSAA All-State Band Music Chair for nine years, National Band Association’s Select Music List Committee and member of the School of Performing Arts Director’s Advisory Council for South Dakota State University.
+Mary Cogswell is currently in her 33rd year of teaching band, the past 29 years in the Brookings, SD School District teaching beginning band.
+Her service to the profession includes serving as Past-President of SD Bandmasters Association as well as Phi Beta Mu Sigma Chapter, SDHSAA All-State Band Music Chair, and a member of two National Band Association committees.
 Mary’s service to the profession also includes developing the SD Bandmasters Director of Young Band Midwest Clinic Scholarship and the SD Bandmasters Heritage Video Series, and serving as co-editor of the Beginning Band Adaptable Series through Murphy Music Press, which emphasizes flex arrangements based on a rubric specifically created for beginning bands.

 Mary has delivered presentations emphasizing recruitment and proper instruction for the success of beginning band students to SD Bandmasters, SDMEA and the SD Department of Education.
 In addition, she was an invited speaker on the SDPBS radio show “In the Moment” and “Everything Band” podcast with Mark Connor.
 Mary’s conducting engagements include the 2018 SD Middle School Festival All-State Band and annually directing the SDSU All-State Music Camp for Young Band Members.
 Her recognitions include the 2019 SD School Band and Orchestra Magazines “50 Directors Who Make a Difference”, 2020 Phi Beta Mu Sigma Chapter Distinguished Service Award and 2021 Phi Beta Mu Sigma Chapter Outstanding Bandmaster.